Lubbock Municipal Coliseum: College basketball

 The Texas Tech Red Raiders basketball team began playing at the Coliseum during the 1956–57 season.
 The Texas Tech Lady Raiders team began playing select games during the 1976–77 and 1977–78 seasons.
 The Lady Raiders began playing only at Lubbock Municipal Coliseum beginning with the 1978–79 season.
 After the venue now known as the United Supermarkets Arena opened in 1999, both teams relocated to the university-owned and operated arena.
 The Coliseum also hosted the Midwest Regional semi-final and final games of the 1966 NCAA Men's Division I basketball tournament won by the Texas Western Miners (now UTEP), who went on to upset the Kentucky Wildcats in the national championship game in College Park, Maryland.

 Ice hockey

 The arena was the home to the Lubbock Cotton Kings of the Central Hockey League from 1999 to 2007.
 However, after being unable to come to an agreement with the city of Lubbock for the use of the arena, the team suspended operations prior to the 2007–08 season.
+The building was also briefly home to the Texas Tech club hockey team from the start of their 2007 season until their eviction in 2008.